chiefexb/CICD-Jenkins-Docker-Minikube/README.md

 # CI/CD pipeline for NodeJs and MongoDB application using Jenkins and deployment to Minikube

-We build a docker image from the Dockerfile located in Github and upload the resulting image to Docker Hub.
+I build a docker image from the Dockerfile located in Github and upload the resulting image to Docker Hub.
-Then we deploy application to Minukube.
+Then I deploy application to Minukube.

 ![alt text](https://github.com/anpavlovsk/CICD-Jenkins-Docker-Minikube/blob/main/screenshots/1.png?raw=true)